All Episodes

 And we look to God.

-We look to God to give the first responders as well as uh the victims and their families the guidance they need in the coming days and weeks as we work to continue to get to the bottom of what happened and very importantly, work to respond to this challenge.
+We look to God to give the first responders as well as the victims and their families the guidance they need in the coming days and weeks as we work to continue to get to the bottom of what happened and very importantly, work to respond to this challenge.

-And I ask every parent out there, wherever you may be to hold your children close tonight and let them know how much you love them.
+And I ask every parent out there, wherever you may be, to hold your children close tonight and let them know how much you love them.

-Now, we have two goals going forward.
+Now we have two goals going forward.

-The immediate goal is to work in the immediate aftermath of this catastrophe to gather the evidence and information that is needed to ensure that this crime is going to be prosecuted appropriately while also working in tandem to ensure that we provide the families and victims as well as all the children at this school and schools across the entire Independent School District with the support and resources and counseling they need.
+The immediate goal is to work in the immediate aftermath of this catastrophe to gather the evidence and information that is needed to ensure that this crime is going to be prosecuted appropriately while also working in tandem to ensure that we provide the families and victims as well as all the children at this school and schools across the entire independent school district with the support and resources and counseling they need.

 Second, we need to do more than just pray for the victims and their families.